llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      63:32   4 bytes PRIVATE_SEGMENT_FIXED_SIZE      The amount of fixed
                                                      private address space
                                                      memory required for a
                                                      work-item in bytes.
-If
-                                                     is_dynamic_callstack is 1
-                                                     then additional space must
+                                                     Additional space may need to
-                                                     be added to this value for
+                                                     be added to this value if
-                                                     the call stack.
+                                                     the call stack has
+                                                     non-inlined function calls.
+     95:64   4 bytes KERNARG_SIZE                    The size of the kernarg
+                                                     memory pointed to by the
+                                                     AQL dispatch packet.
+The
+                                                     kernarg memory is used to
+                                                     pass arguments to the
+                                                     kernel.

+                                                     * If the kernarg pointer in
+                                                       the dispatch packet is NULL
+                                                       then there are no kernel
+                                                       arguments.
+                                                     * If the kernarg pointer in
+                                                       the dispatch packet is
+                                                       not NULL and this value
+                                                       is 0 then the kernarg
+                                                       memory size is
+                                                       unspecified.
+                                                     * If the kernarg pointer in
+                                                       the dispatch packet is
+                                                       not NULL and this value
+                                                       is not 0 then the value
+                                                       specifies the kernarg
+                                                       memory size in bytes.
+It
+                                                       is recommended to provide
+                                                       a value as it may be used
+                                                       by CP to optimize making
+                                                       the kernarg memory
+                                                       visible to the kernel
+                                                       code.

-     127:64  8 bytes                                 Reserved, must be 0.
+     127:96  4 bytes                                 Reserved, must be 0.
      191:128 8 bytes KERNEL_CODE_ENTRY_BYTE_OFFSET   Byte offset (possibly
                                                      negative) from base
                                                      address of kernel